PDF of FAQs

 Conflict of Interest (COI): What is it?
 What are the processes for assessing, resolving and disclosing COI?

-including but not limited to members of the planning committee, presenters, authors, and/or content reviewers.
-Relevant relationships must be disclosed to the learners during the time when the relationship is in effect and for
+interest, including but not limited to members of the planning committee, presenters, authors, and/or content reviewers.
+Relevant relationships must be disclosed to the learners during the time when the relationship is in

 What are relevant relationships?